redhead/diploma-thesis/Event_Sourcing_and_CQRS_It__.md

-# Event Sourcing and CQRS
+# Event Sourcing and CQRS design patterns

+In this chapter, the core ideas of Event Sourcing (ES) and Command Query Responsibility Segregation (CQRS) design patterns are described.
+The basic principles and terms of these patterns are presented to the reader so they acquire enough information to understand the next chapters.

+## Introduction to Event Sourcing and CQRS

 It is not uncommon in software development world that principles make their way into every day usage long time after they were published or examined by their creators.
 Take an example of functional programming, principles of which were described in 1930s, implemented into Lisp programming language in 1950s but never being part of mainstream software development until the start of 21<sup>st</sup> century where a boom of new functional programming languages happened.